Overview of the Global Covenant of mayors for climate and energy

 Step 3: Set Your Targets

-The Compact of Mayors provides a useful tool for setting targets in the City Action for Urban Sustainability (CURB) Tool.
+The Covenant of Mayors provides a useful tool for setting targets in the City Action for Urban Sustainability (CURB) Tool.
 Using inputs from the ClearPath GHG Inventory Tool, this scenario planning tool allows you to project out your GHG emissions in the coming years and develop options for creating an effective climate action plan.

 Step 4: Develop Your Action Plan